ManticoreGamesInc/platform-documentation/src/api/events.md

     - Vector4

 If working with Byte encoding, Events.Broadcast supports all 255 possible values per byte.

-Events.BroadcastToPlayer only supports UTF8 and the values 1-127 for ASCII.
+Events.BroadcastToPlayer supports UTF8 but only the values 1-127 for ASCII.

 ## Examples